 You don’t need to be like Southwest to get the benefits of a D2C strategy.
 Here are some quick tips to get more customers to book direct.

 GolfNow is a marketplace.
-Your course can create its own marketplace too with a dedicated email list of customers who’re interested in hearing about your tee time specials.
-Promoting your specials is as easy as sending out an email.
+Your course can create its own marketplace too with a dedicated list and of customers who’re interested in hearing about your tee time specials.
+Promoting your specials is as easy as sending out an email or an automated text message.

-The key is to create a separate email list that’s only for tee time specials.
-That makes it easier for readers to digest the email and take action.
-Put your news, events, equipment and food deals in a different newsletter.
+The key is to create a separate list that’s only for tee time specials.
+That makes it easier for readers to digest and take action.
+Put your news, events, equipment and food deals in a different format.

-Your email list is more than a communication channel — it’s a business asset.
-The bigger your email list gets, the more sales you’re likely to make with each email.
+Your list is more than a communication channel — it’s a business asset.
+The bigger your list gets, the more sales you’re likely to make with each email or text message send.
 So give people an incentive to sign up.
 For example, you could:

 - Offer a free lesson